codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ```
 You can obtain an API Key from your [user settings page](https://g.codefresh.io/user/settings).

 Notice that access to the Codefresh CLI is only needed once during the Runner installation.
-After that, the Runner with authenticate on it own using the details provided.
+After that, the Runner will authenticate on it own using the details provided.
 You do *NOT* need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.

 Then run the wizard with the following command